AMyriadseviltwin/Obsidian/Death in Space/World Info/GLOSSARY.md

 ---
 #### Navvy/Navvies
 Short for navigators.
-Hardened explorers who journey out to chart the furthest reaches of space, often travel alone.
+Hardened explorers who journey out to chart the furthest reaches of space, often alone.
+Steady sources of tales and rumors of

 No navvy ever comes back the same as they left.
 Veterans usually very respected.

 ---
 #### Oxygen candle
+Bulky, canister-like objects with an activa

 ---
 #### Shipbreaker